SteamDeckHomebrew/decky-loader/README.md

 - Allows plugins to make fetch calls, bypassing cors completely.

 ## Developing plugins
 - There is no complete plugin development documentation yet.
-However a good starting point is the [Plugin Template](https://github.com/SteamDeckHomebrew/Plugin-Template) repository
+However a good starting point is the [Plugin Template](https://github.com/SteamDeckHomebrew/decky-plugin-template) repository.

 ## Contribution